Diet for a Hot Planet: The Climate Crisis at the End of Your Fork and What You Can Do About It by Anna Lappe

 The author makes sure to provide references to back up the information she provides.
-She also provides information about resources we can explore to further educate ourselves & "take action".
+She also provides information about resources we can explore to further educate ourselves and take action.

-We agree with most of her views & already practice a whole heck of a lot of them.
-No, we're not patting ourselves on the back.
-It is hard & a lot of people treat us like we've lost our minds.
-We cannot give up & will do our best to show through action how easy it can be to live lighter.
+I agree with most of her views and already practice a whole heck of a lot of them.
+No, I'm not patting myself on the back.
+It is hard and a lot of people treat me like I've lost my mind.
+I cannot give up and will do my best to show through action how easy it can be to live lighter.

 So please, read this book.
-Do not be fooled by the giant chemical companies.
-Chemicals are not our friends - unless you want to buddy up to cancer, autism, allergies, digestive disorders...
+Do not be fooled by the giant toxic chemical companies.
+Most man made chemicals are not our friends - unless you want to buddy up to cancer, autism, allergies, and digestive disorders...

 You may also like: